mianos/mqttradar/README.md

 Once the wifi is connected with esptouch, any of these can be reset with the built in web server.

+WARNING:  These names in the json are not the same as the above as there is a key size limit for nvs keys.

 	curl http://<IP_ADDRESS>/settings | jq
 	  % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current Dload  Upload   Total   Spent    Left  Speed